Northern Illinois University Marching Band Hearing Protection

 7. You will be protecting your most important investment, and that is your hearing.
 As you get better at your craft, you can be assured that you will have your hearing for the rest of your life.

-We will be attending practice day August 23 from 2 pm – 6 pm in the Concert Hall Lobby to make this hearing protection available for the students.
+We will be attending the opening camp day August 15 from 9am-6pm to make this hearing protection available for the students.

 During this time we will make custom Impressions.
 The clear earplug is lab generated and takes 21 business day to build and ship.
 If you order the filtered earplugs you will receive our main specialized filter (a 20-decibel blue filter as seen in the picture below) that you can use in a generic earplug until your custom plugs arrive in the mail.